manutter51/barnum/README.md

 keyword.
 These keyword ID's can then be used for logging, adding and removing handlers, and rearranging the order of handlers on a keyword.

-Event handlers return a vector result containing a status keyword followed by the result data.
-The status keyword indicates how event processing should proceed for events with multiple handlers, as follows:
+Event handlers use functions in the `barnum.results` namespace to return a properly-formated hash map, as described above.
+The `:barnum.results` functions to use are as follows:

-  * `:ok` -- No processing errors, pass data to next handler
+  * `(ok data)` -- Success, pass data to next handler
-  * `:ok-go (plus relay event key)` -- No processing errors, do NOT pass to next handler, but fire relay event instead
+  * `(ok-go next-event-key data)` -- Success, do NOT pass to next handler, but fire specified event instead
-  * `:fail` -- Error during processing, do not pass to next handler
+  * `(fail error-key error-message data)` -- Error during processing, do not pass to next handler
-  * `:fail-go (plus relay event key)` -- Error during processing, fire event to trigger app-level error handling
+  * `(fail-go next-event-key error-key error-message data)` -- Error during processing, fire event to trigger app-level error handling

 These different status levels allow you to exercise a certain amount of flexibility in logging events, throwing exceptions, re-routing events, or other special processing, but the